usaid-cs/yesterday-i-learned/linguistics.md

 - _Le Petit Prince_ had this phrase in it, _Qu'est ce que c'est que cette chose-là?_, "what is that thing".
 It sounds like [ke-se-ke-se-ke-se shows la](https://translate.google.com/#fr/en/Qu'est%20ce%20que%20c'est%20que%20cette%20chose-l%C3%A0%3F).
 - "Quarantine" came from the forty days ships had to wait at the port during the black death.
 - [German octopodes are always formally masculine](https://de.wikipedia.org/wiki/Kraken), _der Krake_.
 Informally, _die Krake_ works as well.
-- _Slav_, as far as it could be traced back, just meant [people who understand each other](https://en.wikipedia.org/wiki/Slavs_%28ethnonym%29).
+- _Slav_, as far as it could be traced back, just meant [people who speak the same language](https://en.wikipedia.org/wiki/Slavs_%28ethnonym%29).
+So *Slovakia* means "we speak the same language here", and "Slavic language" means "the language that everyone speaks".
 - The bootes constellation turns out to be [boötes](https://en.wikipedia.org/wiki/Bo%C3%B6tes), bo-O-tees.
 It means "ox-driver".
 - On whether _hath_ and _doth_ were pronounced like has/does, or actually with the _th_ sound: [no one is sure](https://english.stackexchange.com/questions/131129/how-does-one-pronounce-hath-and-doth), but certain [words that end with _eth_](https://en.wiktionary.org/wiki/-eth) do suggest at least some words that end in _th_ had _th_ pronounced as _th_.
 Note that the same page says "There is some evidence that verbs written with this ending in Early Modern English were pronounced as if they ended in -s", so we are back to square one.
 - わかりません (wa-KA-RI-MA-SEN) means "I don't know".